strongloop/flow-engine/README.md

   configObj supports the follow options:
   - flow : the flow definition file and it shall be a YAML file
-  - paramResolver: a module's **location** that is used to resolve the placeholder inside the flow config
+  - paramResolver: a module's **location** that is used to resolve the placeholder inside the flow assembly
   - tasks: an object that contains all custom task modules' name and **location**
   - baseDir: the base directory that will be used to load modules

   and the return value is a middleware handler

-- `Flow(flowCfg, optionObj)`
+- `Flow(assembly, optionObj)`

-  Create a flow instance with the flowCfg which contains the flow's assembly
+  Create a flow instance with the flow assembly
-  - flowCfg: the flow's assemble and it's JSON object
+  - assembly: the flow's assembly and it's JSON object
   - optionObj: supports the following options:
-    - paramResolver: a function that is used to resolve the placeholder inside the flow config
+    - paramResolver: a function that is used to resolve the placeholder inside the flow assembly
     - tasks: an object that contains all custom task modules' name and handler function

 - `Flow.prototype.parepare(context, next)`

    Pass the `context` object and `next` function to the flow instance that you create by the Flow ctor

 - `Flow.prototype.run()`

-   start to execute the assembly in the flow config
+   start to execute the flow assembly

 To execute a flow described in YAML: